 (a) the advice given in accordance with subsection (13)(a) shall be revised by the Council; and

-(b) the Council shall take such steps as may be reasonable to ensure that notice has been, or is then, given to interested persons that the Order has ceased to have effect.
+(b) the Council shall take such steps as may be reasonable to ensure that notice has been, or is then, given to interested persons that the order has ceased to have effect.

 (15) Where a Conservation Order has effect in relation to any place —

-(a) regulations made under this Act may make provision for the conservation of that place and its use and enjoyment by the public, including the authorisation of activities that when carried out otherwise than in compliance with the regulations would constitute a contravention of the Order, and for penalties for contravention of the regulations; and
+(a) regulations made under this Act may make provision for the conservation of that place and its use and enjoyment by the public, including the authorisation of activities that when carried out otherwise than in compliance with the regulations would constitute a contravention of the order, and for penalties for contravention of the regulations; and

 (b) signs desirable for the purpose of providing public notice of prohibitions or regulations applying under this Act may be erected by the Council on, or near, the place concerned.

-(16) Within 14 days after the making of a Conservation Order, not being a Consent Order, a person aggrieved by the Order, may apply to the Minister, in writing, for a review of the Order.
+(16) Within 14 days after the making of a Conservation Order, not being a Consent Order, a person aggrieved by the order, may apply to the Minister, in writing, for a review of the order.

 (17) On receipt of an application for review the Minister shall review the Conservation Order and confirm, vary or revoke it.